 Spread the love

-What is expected of our kids for Chinese comprehension?
+What is Chinese comprehension?

-Why is Chinese comprehension so tough?
+Why kids find Chinese comprehension tough

-Chinese comprehension is a test of many skills
+Most kids are weak in Chinese comprehension and that’s understandable because Chinese compre is a test of many skills

+As Chinese name for comprehension goes, 阅读理解, 阅读 means reading in Chinese and 理解 means understanding.
 Hence, to be good at Chinese comprehension, a kid has to be good in multiple areas – reading, understanding, writing and expressing.

-1. Comprehension in Chinese vs comprehension in English
+1. Comprehension in Chinese vs English

 Let’s start with the 阅读 part, which is essentially reading the Chinese passage.